Setup MDCB Data Plane

 You may configure an unlimited number of Tyk Data Planes containing Worker Gateways for ultimate High Availablity (HA).
 We recommend that you deploy your worker gateways as close to your upstream services as possible in order to reduce latency.

-It is a requirement that all your Worker Gateways in a Data Plane data centre share the same Redis DB in order to take advantage of Tyk’s DRL and quota features.
-Your Data Plane can be in the same physical data centre as the Control Plane with just a logical network separation.
+It is a requirement that all your Worker Gateways in a Data Plane data center share the same Redis DB in order to take advantage of Tyk’s DRL and quota features.
+Your Data Plane can be in the same physical data center as the Control Plane with just a logical network separation.
 If you have many Tyk Data Planes, they can be deployed in a private-cloud, public-cloud, or even on bare-metal.

 Installing in a Kubernetes Cluster with our Helm Chart